OscarValerock/PowerQueryFunctions/README.md

 Please contribute in the folder category that best suits.
 If the folder does not exist, create it.

 The functions you create will only work if all the Power Query native functions used are declared in the [**M.pq**](M.pq) file.
 You can run the [M_Creator.py](M_Creator.py) Python script to locate all the functions via regex and rewrite an M.pq file.
+### How can you contribute?

+ - New functions.
+ - Upgrading
+ - Adding documentation to existing functions.
+ - Solve open issues.

 ### Contributing guidelines
 1. Make sure to add the corresponding credits to your code.
 Plagiarism will not be tolerated.